ffund/compe-design-project/lab2/input-output.md

 ---

 **Lab report**: Include a screenshot of your `piscope` output, showing BCM pin 17 toggling between HIGH and LOW.

-**Lab report** (Individual work): Suppose we would run this experiment with a 10kΩ current-limiting resistor instead.
-How much current would be sourced from the GPIO pin when the output is HIGH?
-(Show your work.)

-**Lab report** (Individual work): Suppose GPIO17 was not available, and we had to use another pin for the `gpio-out.py` program.
-Refer to the Pi pinout diagram and identify an alternative pin that would be suitabe for this application.
-Give its BCM, WiringPi, and physical pin number.
+Annotate it to show

+* The pin number that the output signal is observed on (on the "pin number axis")
+* The duration (in time) for which the LED is on, for one instance of the LED turning on
+* The duration (in time) for which the LED is off, for one instance of the LED being off
+* The setting you would use to start and stop measuring
+* The setting you would use to adjust the horizontal (time axis) zoom
+* The setting you would use to move the display *back* on the time axis
+* The setting you would use to move the display *forward* on the time axis

 ---